12rambau/pygadm/docs/source/usage.rst

 Simplify geometry
 ^^^^^^^^^^^^^^^^^

-The GADM dataset are describing the geometry of administrative areas in High-resolution.
+The GADM dataset are describing the geometry of administrative areas in high-resolution.
 This may overload the authorized importation limits of earthengine which will lead to the following error:

 .. code-block:: console